Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 ![alt text](<ScreenShots/nano ls.png>)

-before we can crack this hash, we need to understand whay type of hash this is.
+Before we can crack this hash, we need to understand what type of hash this is.

-lets enumerate the hash with jonh using the "john --show=type adminhash.txt
+lets enumerate the hash with jonh using the "john --show=type adminhash.txt" command

     john --show=type adminhash.txt